 There are a few options for whitening creams to lessen stains in the armpit as these contain active ingredients that reduce the pigment of the skin:

-- Hydroquinone: it is a potent active depigmenting agent of the skin, very useful in the treatment of melasma, freckles and hyperpigmentation patches caused by the sun, inflammations or dermatitis, for example.
-The best-known brand is Clariderm, and its use requires some care, and medical monitoring is important, as it can make the skin more sensitive and cause dryness, itching and peeling;
+- Hydroquinone: This is a potent active depigmenting agent of the skin.
+It is very useful in the treatment of melasma, freckles and hyperpigmentation patches caused by the sun, inflammations or dermatitis, for example.
+Some of these creams require medical monitoring, as they may make skin more sensitive and cause dryness, itching and peeling.

-- Retinoic acid: also known as tretinoin, it’s a vitamin A derivative that acts deeply on the skin, helping to reduce blemishes, increase collagen production and rejuvenate the skin;
+- Retinoic acid: Also known as tretinoin, this type of cream is derived from vitamin A and penetrates the skin deeply.
+It helps to reduce blemishes, increase collagen production and rejuvenate the skin.
+Learn more about the benefits of retinoic acid.

-The creams should be used 1 to 2 times a day, and show results in about 2 to 4 weeks, which varies according to the intensity of the blemish and the dose of the product.
-Therefore, they must be purchased in pharmacies with the guidance of a dermatologist.
+These creams should be used 1 to 2 times a day.
+They will usually produce results in about 2 to 4 weeks, although results will vary according to the intensity of the blemish and the dose of the product.
+To achieve desired results, they should be purchased at a pharmacy and taken as prescribed by a dermatologist and must be purchased in pharmacies with the guidance of a dermatologist.
 There are also other types of creams, such as adapalene, glycolic acid, salicylic acid, for example, that may be recommended by the dermatologist.

-Chemical peeling is a type of cosmetic treatment using acids at higher concentrations, with the goal of removing the most superficial layer of skin, which contains imperfections and blemishes.
+Chemical peels are a type of cosmetic treatment that involve the application of acid-based lotions or gels at high concentrations.
+These peels aim to remove the most superficial layer of skin, which contains imperfections and blemishes.

-It’s done in sessions, and the results can be seen from the second treatment session.
+Peels are usually done in sessions, and the results can be seen after the second treatment session.
 It may require a total of 10 sessions for an optimal result to be obtained.
-In this period, it’s advisable to use a good moisturizer, with sunscreen, as the skin becomes very sensitive.
+During this period, you are advised to use a good moisturizer, with sunscreen, as the skin becomes very sensitive.

 Some widely used chemical peels include mandelic acid, glycolic acid, salicylic acid or a combination of acids, for example, which act not only to remove blemishes, but to soften scars and acne marks and rejuvenate the skin.